jigyasa1216/jigyasa1216/README.md

 - 🤝 I’m eager to **collaborate and contribute!**

+-🎓 I’m a sophomore pursuing **Mechanical and Automation Engineering.**

 - 👨‍💻 All of my projects are available at [https://bit.ly/3Dp0yq2](https://bit.ly/3Dp0yq2)

 - 📄 Know about my experiences [https://www.linkedin.com/in/jigyasa1216/](https://www.linkedin.com/in/jigyasa1216/)